spacebeam/mango/README.md

 Mango trees
 ===========
+Goal:  Management tool for actor-based systems.
-Growing mango trees in the home landscape will give you a lifetime of fresh pungent fruit from an attractive shade tree.
+Descripton: Growing mango trees in the home landscape will give you a lifetime of fresh pungent fruit from an attractive shade tree.

 Contribution process